Gamify-IT/docs/test-plans/README.md

-# test plans
+# Test plans

 Contains all the test-plans of all our services, and the test plan templates.

-## folder structure
+## Folder structure

-the test-plans belong to their corresponding folder.
-For Example a test plan created for the Moorhuhn frontend:
+the test plans belong to their corresponding folder.
+For example, a test plan created for the Moorhuhn frontend:

 ```
 test-plans/minigames/moorhuhn/frontend/plans